Ar-Kareem/SAT_puzzle_solver/README.md

 # Puzzles

-The puzzles that have solvers implemented are listed below:
+The puzzles that have solvers implemented are listed below.
+Each puzzle has a simple example input board followed by the code to utilize this package and solve the puzzle, followed by the scripts output, and finally the solved puzzle.

 ## Nonograms (Puzzle Type #1)